We are now offering Puppy Classes

 I am available for house calls throughout the North Florida area within a 70 mile radius of Gainesville.

-I see clients in Jacksonville one day a week, in St. Augustine one day a week and will travel as far south as Ocala.
+I see clients in Jacksonville one day a week, St. Augustine one day a week and travel as far north as Lake City and as far south as Ocala.

-I am also available for phone consultations during regular business hours, please email or give me a call to set up a time that is good for you.
+I am available for a comprehensive phone consultation with treatment plan during regular business hours.
+Please call or email or to set up a time that is good for you.